 Planning: first organize, then automate.

-The building blocks are: processes, people and systems.
-However, these building blocks cannot be considered as equal, simply because processes have a significant influence on the required people and systems.
+The ingredients are: processes, people and systems.
+However, these ingredients cannot be considered as equal, simply because processes have a significant influence on the required people and systems.
 After all, depending on how you organize the planning process, it will not only make certain demands of the qualifications of planners and project managers, but also on the required functionality of the planning system.

 When selecting a software planning tool, you do not necessarily have to consider redesigning the planning process or job vacancies, but it is advisable to keep it in mind.
 The organization may have grown and that may require a different approach, both in terms of processes and people.
 Consider this first before looking for the solution to your problem in a planning tool.